aliasnille/disposable-email-address-dea-domains/README.md

 # Disposable Email Address (DEA) Domains (3.6k+ domains)

-A list of domains used for disposable email addresses (DEA) also known as "trash domains".
+A list of domains used for disposable email addresses (DEA), also known as "trash domains".

 Prefect source if you want to avoid fake registrations and more.